thededman/m5PaperWeather/README.md

 ## Work in progress
    - Need to update the graphics and try new fonts.
    - Looking to have the 3 day forecast change when tap on the screen.
-   - Possible using SD card for background images for the boaders and icons.
+   - Possible using SD card for background images for the borders and icons.

 ## Getting started